Automattic/wp-calypso/packages/tour-kit/README.md

 `config.options` (optional):

 - `className`: Optional CSS class to enclose the main tour frame with.
+If provided, implementations will also receive a CSS class `.[className]__step` in the step renderers.

 - `effects`: An object to enable/disable/combine various tour effects: